A Way Abroad Logo

 So if someone said to you “Would you like to live a life of freedom, simple and uncomplicated, free of stress, waking up and going to sleep in the most beautiful places, and being able to work wherever you are?,” would you say, "Yes?"

-If so hopefully the below will help you get started.
-There are also books available online on the subject of ‘Living in a Van’ which are very useful.
+If so, hopefully the below will help you get started.
+There are also books and plenty of YouTube channels available online on the subject of ‘Living in a Van’ which are very useful.

-Here are my 6 biggest tips to getting started in a camper van
+Here are my 6 biggest tips to get you started living in a van.

 I am by no means an expert on vans but I would say buy the best van you can afford if you want peace of mind about not breaking down somewhere remote, and maybe a more secure van, to prevent break-ins.

 Newer vans will not only be more reliable and economical but equipment inside the van is likely to be safer, like the gas and electrics, and less likely to malfunction.
 You don’t really want to be in cold temperatures and have your heater stop working (yes, vans have heating).
-Some even have hot water, although mine doesn’t, which just means you have to boil up some water.
+Some even have hot water, although mine doesn’t, which just means you have to boil up some water when needed, although for me, that means a hot shower is a rarity.

-The other thing I will say is that if you do have any problems with the van and there are other van travellers around they will only be too happy to help you, especially if you are a solo female.
+The other thing I will say is that if you do have any problems with the van and there are other van travelers around, they will only be too happy to help you, especially if you are a solo female.

 The other consideration is the size of the van.
-I chose a standard panel van as I had never driven a van before and wanted to be able to park it easily when I was in cities and carparks, and it fits perfectly into a space for a car.
+I chose a standard panel van as I had never driven a van before and wanted to be able to park it easily when I was in cities or in a parking lot.
+Mine fits perfectly into a space for a car, which was exactly what I was looking for.
 It is so easy to drive and you soon get used to the extra width and length.

 An interior view of a new camper van